 You never know where and when inspiration will tap you on the shoulder, and that's one of the reasons it's a good idea to simply pay attention.

-Nick Papadopoulos of Bloomfield Farms was a recent guest on my Sunday evening radio show, and the program featured, in part, the farm's current CSA box.
+Nick Papadopoulos of Bloomfield Farms was a recent guest on my Sunday evening radio show, and the program featured, in part, the farm's current community supported agriculture box.
 We talked about each item, and I was particularly dazzled by the beauty of large collard greens.
 As we were leaving the station after the show, I complimented my guest on them.